nobleknightt/nobleknightt/README.md

 #### :wave: Hi, my name is Ajay.
-I am developer, trying to craft softwares (not succeeded in that so far :stuck_out_tongue:).
+I am developer (pragmatic pessimist maybe?), trying to craft softwares (not succeeded in that so far :stuck_out_tongue:).
 So far, I have used, Python, FastAPI, JavaScript, React, TailwindCSS and Selenium.

 I love learning anything (even remotely) related to software development - mostly the internals of any software.